Common Names

 Schisandra has a long history of use in traditional Chinese medicine to treat coughs (1), liver conditions (2), stomach disorders (3), sweating (4), as an adaptogen (5), and as a tonic to improve vitality.
 It is also used in various formulas for fatigue and sleep.
 Its Chinese name, wu wei zi, means five-flavored fruit, to reflect the five flavors recognized in TCM: sour, bitter, sweet, pungent, and salty.

-Very few human trials have been performed with this supplement.
-Small clinical trials suggest improvements in patients with fatty liver disease or hepatitis C when used in combination with other substances (21) (22).
+Studies in humans are limited.
+Some suggest improvements in patients with fatty liver disease or hepatitis C when schisandra is used in combination with other substances (21) (22).
 In liver transplant patients, schisandra appeared to reduce tacrolimus-associated side-effects of diarrhea and agitation and improve liver function (24).
 In a small study of renal transplant patients who were CYP3A5 expressers, a schisandra preparation reduced tacrolimus dosing requirements, improved initial dose accuracy, and resulted in fewer dose changes (38).
 In small studies of women, schisandra did not induce significant changes in obesity-related measures (39), but was helpful for menopausal symptoms (40).
 A study of a proprietary formulation that included schisandra suggests improved performance of cognitive tasks (23).
+In older adults doing regular low-intensity exercise, preliminary data suggest supplementation with a schisandra extract may enhance skeletal muscle strength, but it did not affect muscle mass (42).

 Additional research is necessary to determine actual efficacy attributable to schisandra and to uncover possible interactions or side effects associated with this supplement.